anujsinghwd/cric-stats-api/README.md

 This will create the documentation in the apidoc/ directory.

 - **Serve API Documentation**
-To serve the generated API documentation with the Express app, make sure to include the following line in your app.js or server.js:
+To serve the generated API documentation with the Express app, make sure to include the following line in your app.js:
    ```bash
    app.use('/docs', express.static(path.join(__dirname, 'apidoc')));
    ```